 There are many reasons to use videos for employee training.
 One is employee attention.
 A Forrester Research study found employees are 75 percent more likely to watch videos than read documents, emails or web articles.

 Another reason is that videos help to increase retention.
-It is widely quoted that viewers retain 95% of a message when they watch it in a video compared to 10% when reading it in text.
-This is great news given that a SAVO group study found that the average employee forgot 65 percent of the material in just 7 days after training, and 90 percent six months later.
+It is widely quoted that viewers retain 95 percent of a message when they watch it in a video compared to 10% when reading it in text.
+This is great news, given that a SAVO group study found that the average employee forgot 65 percent of the material in just 7 days after training and 90 percent six months later.

 What makes a good training video + 15 best practices